 The wits that have survived your damn’d Sordello?”),

-the original stage for Pound’s visions focused on the arena of Verona and became one of the major leitmotifs of The Cantos.
+the original stage for Pound’s visions shifted to the Arena of Verona and became one of the major leitmotifs of The Cantos.

-Pound recalled the steps of the arena in Verona in canto 12:
+Pound recalled the steps of the arena in Verona in canto XII:

-Eliot’s presence becomes clear in Canto 29, where Pound recalls the two meetings with Eliot, at Excideuil (August 1919) and Verona (June 1922):
+Eliot’s presence becomes clear in Canto XXIX, where Pound recalls the two meetings with Eliot, at Excideuil (August 1919) and Verona (June 1922):